We have recently taken on an empty shop at 253 Queens Road and are co-creating a community led space. We would love you

 Visit the hub

 Anyone is welcome to come along to visit the hub for one of the open activities or drop in sessions.
 You can find out what's on by visiting the space or on our online calendar.
-We aim for everything to be offered on a donation / pay as you feel basis.
+Our aim is for everything to be offered on a donation / pay as you feel basis.

 Share your ideas

-If you are a community group, or if you have an idea for something you would like to offer to local people in the space, come and tell us about it.
-We can help you work out the details, get set up, find a time when the space is free, and let people know about your offer.
+If you are a community group, or might like to offer something to local people in the space, come and tell us about it.
+We can help you work out the details, find a time when the space is free, and let people know about your offer.
+Everything starts with an idea!

 Become a member